-The Kingdom of the Netherlands consist of the country itself and the six islands of the Netherlands Antilles and Aruba in the Caribbean Sea.
+The Kingdom of the Netherlands consist of 4 countries: the Netherlands, Aruba, Curaçao and St Maarten, and the 'Dutch Caribean': Bonaire, St Eustatius and Saba.
 Although the country is often referred to as 'Holland', it’s official name is 'The Netherlands'.
 Strictly speaking, Holland is only the central-western region of the country.
 The name 'Netherlands' literally means 'Low countries' or 'Lowlands'.

 The Dutch have a taste for the exotic and foreign cultures.
 Historically ties with other parts of the world have brought foreigners to settle in Holland.
 Most of these settlers brought their own ideas and cultures, making the Dutch generally open-minded and tolerant.
 The Netherlands is also a nation of enthusiastic travelers, many Dutchmen go abroad at least twice a year.